-How to use free trials
+How to use free trials to nail your Asset Management Software selection?

 The best point to consider free trials or evaluation licences is during the later stages of your asset management software selection process.
 (Watch video on how to compare asset management software)